Welcome! I’m April, and I write YA fantasy novels where hope thrives and good always triumphs.

 - I speak English and Japanese.
 I used to also be fluent in SEE (sign language), but I’ve gotten rather rusty.

-- I’m a huge fan of shelter blogs and interior design.
+- I’m a huge fan of DIY blogs and interior design.
 It’s like playing with a life-size dollhouse.

 - I’m a minimalist.
 No, I don’t wear only black (I don’t own any black, actually!) and I don’t live in an empty white apartment, as is the stereotype.
 But I love simple living and a good stuff purge.

 - I love to read!
-I particularly love self-help books and YA fantasy novels.
+I particularly love YA fantasy novels and nonfiction books that help me learn and grow.

 - I have a soft spot for bunnies.
 We kept them as pets during my childhood.